KerolosYoussefoff/Test-cases-for-guru99-banking-web-site-for-manger-/README.md

-# Git-Github-course
+# Writting test cases practice
-for elzero course
+This is a practice for writing test cases according to the principles of ISTQB FL .